graphql/community-wg/rfcs/ambassador-program/index.md

   * Wait for the talk to be accepted through the meetup CfP process
   * Review the talk proposal to ensure alignment with the Program
   * Can the payment be made beforehand rather than in arrears?

+### Offboarding and Alumni Network

+Upon completing a successful term, Ambassadors join our Alumni Network:
+ * Continued Ambassador Discord channel to answer questions from new Ambassadors.
+ * Priority CFP notifications for GraphQL Foundation events
+ * Annual Alumni spotlight blog series
+ * What else to include here?